Musakhel (Pashtun tribe)

-The Musa Khel, or Moosa Khel, is a Pashtun tribe of Ghilji origin.
-They are part of the Ghilji.
-The tribe resides in the tribal range of Musakhel Shangla and Batagram Districts in the Khyber-Pakhtunkhwa province of Pakistan.
+The Musa Khel, or Moosa Khel, is a Pashtun tribe of Ghilzai origin.
+They are a sub-clan of the Andar tribe.
+The tribe resides in the tribal range of Musakhel Shangla (mostly in Puran tehsil and few in Chakesar) and Batagram Districts in the Khyber-Pakhtunkhwa province of Pakistan.
 They also reside in the Khost and Ghazni provinces of Afghanistan.
+The Musakhel originally migrated from Ghazni province, Afghanistan.
 The Musakhel tribe enjoy unique history due to its location.
-Musakhel borders the district of the southern Pashtun belt.
+Musakhel in Mianwali district of Punjab borders the district of the southern Pashtun belt.
 It separates the Pashtun belt from the Baloch belt and Punjab (Tunsa).